tomhur/domoticz-scripts/README.md

 Script to be called from within Domoticz for voice output.
 Select tts engine, tts engine parameters and  greting phrase in scripts.conf.

 In Domoticz Settings->Notifications add "script://speach #MESSAGE" as an URL/Action in section Custom HTTP/Action.
 Remember to enable Custom HTTP/Action.
 Now you can add a notification to anything in Domoticz and the contents of "Custom Message" will be read out through your speaker.

-### storentre
-Script that plays a specific sound then doorbell chime at primary entrence is pressed.

 ### verisure_update_devs.py
 Script called by cron to get Verisure climate devices data and update a dummy device in Domoticz with that data.
 The script expects that the device have the same name in both Domoticz and on Verisures MyPages.